Kwpolska/aurqt/PROGRESS.rst

 available here: <http://kwpolska.github.com/aurqt-0.0.99/> (in both i686
 and x86_64 flavors).

-The three days left will be spend on writing documentation, coming up with the tagline, additional testing, localizing and stuff.
+The three days left will be spent on writing documentation, coming up with the tagline, additional testing, localizing and stuff.
 Code changes are possible, and will, most likely, happen.